This level of control means that one bad setting can break Chrome. Or worse, malware can take over your whole browser.

 Learn more about clearing Chrome cache and cookies here.

 BitDefender and its competitor, Malware Bytes, are both well-regarded anti-malware tools that offer a wide spectrum of protection.
-For anything to cause a problem with Chrome, it needs to install code on your computer, which means you can use a malware tool to find it and delete it.

-If you’re looking for a free service, Malware Bytes’ free malware protection is one of the better tools, and there’s a browser extension in the Web Store too.
+If you’re looking for a free service, Malware Bytes’ free malware protection is one of the better tools.
+And there’s a browser extension in the Web Store too.